GWLab-UML/Protocols/Molecular_labwork/Histology_Slide_Prep.md

 0. Tissues can be kept in the warming compartment while waiting to keep tissues from getting hard due to the wax
 1. Place a metal dish under the wax dispenser - dispense a small amount of wax into the dish (about ¼ of the dish)
 2. Place the tissue into the wax - orient the tissue in the dish
-3. Take off the top of the cassette - fill up the dish the rest of the way with wax and put the cassette bottom on the top of the dish (flat side down) - dispense more wax onto the top part of the cassette
+3. Take off the top of the cassette - fill up the dish the rest of the way with wax and put the cassette bottom on the top of the dish (flat side down) - dispense more wax onto the top part of the cassette.
+When adding the cassettes on top there shouldn't wax that if you push it down the wax comes out the sides.
+It should be seated and then add the wax on top.
+(The wax will fall though the holes and make it possible to get it out without the top snapping off)
 4. Move cassettes to the cooling block for ~20 mins, then can be left overnight at room temperature
 	- if not sectioning the next day, cassettes can be stored indefinitely at 4℃ until needed